adobe/jsonschema2md/examples/docs/definitions.schema.md

 ```

 This is an example of using a `definitions` object within a schema.

 It is imported using `allOf` and `$ref`.

+And the description has line breaks.

+So.

+Many.

+Line.

+Bre-

+aks.

 | Abstract | Extensible | Custom Properties | Defined In |
 |----------|------------|-------------------|------------|